fbertran/bigPLS/README.md

 ## Installation

-You can install the released version of bigPLScox from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of bigPLS from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("bigPLS")
 ```

-You can install the development version of bigPLScox from [github](https://github.com) with:
+You can install the development version of bigPLS from [github](https://github.com) with:

 ``` r